emma-lewis/Retail_Data/README.md

-# Retail Data Cost Analysis Pipeline
+# Retail Data Cost Analysis

 This repository showcases a retail cost analysis workflow using the UCI Online Retail dataset.
 It combines a Python data processing script with an embedded Tableau dashboard to provide insights into product and vendor cost metrics.